Why the Act demands new compliance infrastructure

 Conformity and Declarations

-Working with Other Stakeholders
+Working with other stakeholders

 EU AI Act compliance requires cross-functional collaboration.
 Here’s how to work effectively with key stakeholders:

-| Stakeholder | Key Collaboration Areas | What You Need From Them |
+| Stakeholder | Key Collaboration Areas | What the compliance function needs from them |

 |---|---|---|